Kentucky Medical Malpractice FAQ

 Reach Out to a Medical Malpractice Lawyer in Kentucky

-If you have questions that haven’t been answered on this page, or if you would like to learn more about how a Kentucky medical malpractice lawyer at Wilt & Thompson, PLLC, could help you get the most out of your claim, schedule a free claim review.
+If you have questions that haven’t been answered on this page, or if you would like to learn more about how a Kentucky medical malpractice lawyer at Wilt & Associates, PLLC, could help you get the most out of your claim, schedule a free claim review.
 You can do so by providing us with your contact information via the submission form below or giving our office a call at 502-253-9110.